 Is the road to Elk Mountain in Carbon County unpaved?

-Set high in the northernmost part of the Medicine Bow Mountains, the road to the summit is totally unpaved.
+Set high in the northernmost part of the Medicine Bow Mountains, 7 miles (11 km) southwest of the town of Elk Mountain, the road to the summit is totally unpaved.
 A 4x4 vehicle is required.
 The summit hosts a Radio station KBDY broadcaster.
-This road is usually impassable from late October through late June or early July (depending on snow).
-This is bear country.
-It’s so named after the Sioux Chief Standing Elk.
+It’s named after the Sioux Chief Standing Elk.

-Starting at Rattlesnake Pass, the road to the summit is 13.0 km (8.07 miles) long.
+Starting at Rattlesnake Pass, the road to the summit, originally called Medicine Butte, is 13.0 km (8.07 miles) long.
 It’s very steep, hitting a 15% of maximum gradient through some of the ramps.
 Over this distance the elevation gain is 1094 meters.
 The average gradient is 8.41%.
+This road is usually impassable from late October through late June or early July (depending on snow).